-I write this weeks review having just returned from a long weekend on the Isle of Islay.
-The island is not the most accessible of places… From Glasgow it is a two and a half hour drive followed by a two hour ferry.
-Whisky fans willing to make the journey will find their endeavours well rewarded however: there are eight distilleries, with possibly two more on the way, as well as a variety of fine establishments in which to enjoy the local produce.
+I write this latest review having just returned from a trip to the Isle of Islay.
+Perhaps not the most accessible of places, Islay is a two hour ferry ride from the mainland but those willing to make the journey are rewarded with an island chock full of distilleries and a multitude of fine establishments in which to enjoy the local produce.

-Coming to Islay out of season is not without it’s problems – ferries are fewer, distilleries operate on reduced hours and public transport is next to non existent but there are also some positives, one of which is the intimate nature of the service you receive.
-Our tour at Bruichladdich turned out to be us and our guide, which allowed for a very informal and enjoyable discussion as we made our way round.
+Coming to Islay out of season can be complicated.
+Ferries run on a reduced service and distilleries work shorter hours, but there are some positives too, like the intimate nature of the service one receives.
+My distillery tour for example, worked out to be just my own party and the guide which allowed for a very informal and enjoyable discussion as we wandered among the antiquated equipment.
 The experience was all the better for it and in complete contrast to some of the busier distilleries on the mainland.

-The experience concluded with a sampling back at the shop and here, Bruichladdich really excel themselves.
-While I don’t want to give the impression that my enjoyment of a tour is defined by how much I’m given to drink at the end of it, the fact remains that Bruichladdich are the most generous pourers I have come across.
-To be fair, this is a trait of Islay distilleries in general… On the mainland tours tend to conclude with a quick dram and a nudge toward the gift shop but here things happen a little slower.
-You’re invited, even encouraged, to take your time and nowhere is this mentality more apparent than Bruichladdich.
-Staff here clearly take pride in their product and enjoy sharing the fruits of their labour.
-From the customer point of view, not only do you enjoy a great day out, you get to educate yourself on a wide range of the incredible spirits on offer here and if, like me, you like to make a purchase at the distillery, you have a better chance of making the right choice after sampling some of the options.
+My visit concluded with an extensive sampling back at the shop and it is here which Bruichladdich really excel themselves.
+While I would hate to give the impression that my enjoyment of a tour is defined by how much I’m given to drink at the end of it, the fact remains that Bruichladdich are the most generous pourers I have come across.
+To be fair, this seems to be a trait of Islay distilleries in general… On the mainland tours tend to conclude with a quick dram and a nudge toward the gift shop but here things happen much slower.
+You’re invited, encouraged even, to sit and take your time.
+The staff at Bruichladdich clearly take pride in their product and enjoy sharing it with visitors.
+From a tourist point of view, one enjoys a great day out and the warmest of welcomes as well as the opportunity to try some incredible drams with which to educate the next purchase.

 The Scores: About the Scoring System…